danalex97/CircTex/README.md

 Install
 =======

-Download and unzip the file.
+Download and unzip the files.

 Type following terminal commands: